julien-elodie/pohimiar/README.md

 # pohimiar

-> Politica,History,Military,Art,all that we observe.
+> Political,History,Military,Art.All that we observe.

 ## Build Setup